Understanding group RESPs

 If you want to leave a group plan before it matures

-If you change your mind and cancel within the first 60 days after signing your contractContract A binding written or verbal agreement that can be enforced by law.+ read full definition, you get all your money back and there are no costs.
+If you change your mind and cancel within the first 60 days after signing your contract, you get all your money back and there are no costs.

 If you cancel after 60 days: